Kicksecure/usability-misc/README.md

 sets all required environment variables to make it interactive as well as to prevent systemd service starts and restarts during apt-get.

-Sets mousepad as the default editor for sudoedit if environment variable SUDO_EDITOR is unset and if mousepad is installed.
+Sets mousepad as the default editor for environment variable VISUAL is unset and if mousepad is installed.

 xfce4-terminal: